tsolano2/ECE4564Forty-Two/Team16Readme.txt

 	wolframalpha (WolframAlpha Python API)
-	gtts (Google Text To Speech Python API) hashlib (library to perform md5 cryptographic hash) Cryptography (libray that used Fernet to derive a key for symmetric encryption) sys (library that interfaced Python script with the physical Raspberry Pi system) pickle (library to serialize data between a client and server)
+	gtts (Google Text To Speech Python API) hashlib (library to perform md5 cryptographic hash) Cryptography(Fernet) (libray that used Fernet to derive a key for symmetric encryption) sys (library that interfaced Python script with the physical Raspberry Pi system) pickle (library to serialize data between a client and server) socket (library used to send packets over the connection)